htw-imi-showtime/showtime-website/content/ss23/master/m5-quizzer-ai/_index.md

 +++
 title = "Quizzer AI"
 project_id = "M5"
+sub_title = "Generation of Quiz-Questions supporting e-learning with AI"

 # Properties for displaying the project in the project list
 card_image = "_card_white.png"